-- A. Class participation (20 points).
-Be prepared to reflect on your own life experiences as they relate to topics of discussion with the class and group process.
+A. Class participation (20 points).
+Be prepared to reflect on your own life experiences as they relate to topics of discussion with the class and group process by bringing in two questions related to each week's readings.
+Questions will be collected at the beginning of class.
 Also, be prepared to contribute significantly to a discussion of each theory focusing on the following: 1) background and major contributors; 2) key concepts and assumptions; 3) techniques and implications for counseling; and 4) strengths and weaknesses of the theory including how it does or does not relate to multiculturalism, social justice, leadership, and advocacy.
 Grades for this portion of the class will be determined by quality of the class participation.
-If students miss more than 1 class without acceptable reasons (e.g., family emergency, illness with a doctor's note), it will affect the participation grade.
-If students miss two or more classes with unexcused absences, he or she will not receive a passing grade for the course.
+If students miss more than 1 class without acceptable reasons (e.g., family emergency, illness with a doctor's note), he or she will not receive a passing grade for the course.
 If there is a scheduling conflict that interferes with attendance during any portion of this class, students should see the instructor in the first class to discuss continuing in the class this semester or taking the course during another semester.
-Use of cell phones and/or a Blackberry is NOT permitted during class time. - B. Generational Career Development Analysis (10 points).
+Being late to class will affect your participation grade.
+Use of electronic devices (e.g., cell phones, Blackberry, laptops) are NOT permitted during class time.

+B. Generational Work/Career Comparative Analysis (10 points).
 You will interview two people from different generations (you cannot use yourself) who are currently working (inside or outside of the home) and find out how they got to where they are.
-What factors influenced their career choices?
+What factors influenced their choices for work?
 Did they have choice?
 How long have they been in their current occupation?
 How often have they changed jobs and why?
 What did you learn about their career developmental processes with respect to demographic differences and generational differences?
 Compare and contrast each person's journey.
 Make sure to provide descriptive/demographic (e.g., race, gender, age,) information of each individual you interview.
-This analysis should be no more than 4 pages. - C. Career Development Paper (30 points) You will prepare one paper (8-10 pages MAXIMUM) that will examine your personal career development process including the following information: - 1.
-Personal/Family Background.
+This analysis should be no more than 5 pages.

+C. Career Development Paper (30 points) You will prepare one paper (8-10 pages MAXIMUM) that will examine your personal career development process including the following information:

+1. Personal/Family Background.
 You should address what personal/familial experiences appear to be relevant in shaping your career development including perceived supports, challenges and barriers (both intrapersonal and extrapersonal) in meeting and implementing career goals.
 Some topics of discussion include what was the atmosphere of your home like?
 What values, particularly pertaining to gender roles, division of duties, education, and work prevailed?
 What needs had to be met?
 What challenges did you experience based on your racial/ethnic/gender/religious background?
 This is not an exhaustive list.
 Consider both your family of origin and your current family/significant others.